elibroftw/blog.elijahlopez.ca/content/posts/how-to-buy-monero-in-canada/index.md

   - monero
   - cryptocurrency
   - canada
-summary: The easiest way to buy Monero in Canada is to first buy USDC on Coinbase and then use Trocador.app to swap USDC Arbitrum One for Monero.
-For those who are savvy, there are a variety of  methods depending on how sensitive you are to fees
+summary: The easiest way to buy Monero in Canada is deposit up to 10,000 CAD via eTransfers into Kraken for free, buy USD, and then buy XMR.
+Alternatively, up to 13k CAD, you can buy USDC on Coinbase and then use Trocador.app to swap USDC Arbitrum One for Monero.
 ---

 If you want to know why I believe in Monero, feel free to read [Why Monero is the Best Crypto CURRENCY](/posts/why-monero-is-the-best-crypto-currency).